-SynBio is wholly responsible for funding and conducting its own research and clinical development activities in Russia, and we are wholly responsible for funding and conducting our own research and clinical development activities in the U.S., Europe and elsewhere outside the SynBio Market.
-There are no milestones or other research-related payments provided for under the Co-Development Agreement other than fees for the provision of each party's respective research supplies based on their technology.
-Upon successful commercialization of any resultant products, we are entitled to receive low double-digit royalties on sales in certain territories and pay royalties to SynBio for sales outside those certain territories subject to the terms of the Co-Development Agreement.
-For the years ended December 31, 2021, and December 31, 2020, there were no supply service revenues in connection with the Co-Development Agreement.
+SynBio is wholly responsible for funding and conducting its own research and clinical development activities in Russia.
+There are no milestones or other research-related payments provided for under the Co-Development Agreement other than fees for the supply of each party's respective research supplies based on their technology, which, when provided, are due to mutual convenience and not representative of an ongoing or recurring obligation to supply research supplies.
+Upon successful commercialization of any resultant products, we are entitled to receive a 10% royalty on sales in certain territories and pay royalties to SynBio for sales outside those certain territories subject to the terms of the Co-Development Agreement.
+For the years ended December 31, 2022, and December 31, 2021, there were no supply service revenues in connection with the Co-Development Agreement.
 The Co-Development Agreement continues until it is terminated in accordance with the terms and conditions set forth therein.
 Effective December 20, 2021 SynBio assigned the Co-Development Agreement to its parent company, Pharmsynthez.